twitchax/blog/source/Azure-CLI-2018/index.md

 ### Problem: We believe Azure CLI customers are frustrated by the rollup package because it is getting too big and unwieldy.

+**Invalidated**: customers are not frustrated by the number of command modules or the size, in general, but they are frustrated by an inability to sift through the documentation and commands to find the specific commands they need.

 Customer notes:
 * "The long list of command modules in CLI is 'kind of expected'.
 However, the long list of services is 'a little intimidating'.
 Instead of removing commands modules, maybe make a 'simple help' that is pared down.
 'Maybe by default `az` gives a smaller list.'"
 * Other customers echoed that the Core should continue to be big, but maybe a have "simple help" that is pared down.

-### Problem: We believe Azure CLI customers are frustrated when finding commands because documentation and discoverability is lacking.
+### Problem: We believe Azure CLI customers are frustrated when finding commands because documentation and discoverability are lacking.

+**Validated**: customers generally report an inability to reach a workable solution in the product or documentation alone, and they typically go somewhere like Stack Overflow for quick solutions.

 Customer notes:
 * Search official documentation, Stack Overflow.
 What search string in Google: "Azure CLI provision elastic database".